aaossa/Spike-MLE-Challenge/README.md

 Apache Airflow will be available at https://localhost:8080 (credentials are `airflow` as user and password).
 A single DAG will be available, representing the proposed processing pipeline.

+> PS: When using the web interface, select "Trigger DAG w/ config" and pass the contents of `./dags/pipeline-config.json` as configuration JSON for the DAG to run.
+The configuration includes the path of a temporal folder, the output folder for the models, and the paths of the source data.

 ---